Menu Close

 Historical Background

 Arthur H. Robinson, an American geographer and cartographer, introduced the Robinson projection.
 He did so because there was a growing demand for a map.
 This map needed to more accurately represent the spatial relationships on Earth.
-Prior to the Robinson projection, mapmakers primarily used projections like the Mercator and the Mollweide.
+Before the Robinson projection, mapmakers primarily used projections like the Mercator and the Mollweide.
 Each had its distinct advantages and significant drawbacks.
 The Mercator projection, for instance, preserved angles and shapes but distorted sizes, particularly near the poles.
 The Mollweide projection offered an equal-area representation but significantly distorted shapes and angles.
 Recognizing these limitations, Robinson sought to create a map that offered a more balanced view.

 Development and Design